pranavraj575/mewzero/networks/README.md

 # Network generated from config file

-For examples of config dicts, look in net_configs.
+For examples of config dicts, look in `net_configs`.
 To generate a network given a dictionary, use `net = CustomNN(structure=config_dict)`.
 For example, `net = CustomNN(structure=ast.literal_eval(open(<config file>).read()))`